Who are you?

 I like to dip my toes into everything, which means that my books have no common throughline.
 My first was a romantic comedy told from the male perspective.
 The second was a kids book.
 The third was a drama/comedy about small town reputations and masculinity.
-My upcoming novel is an action/thriller.
+My fourth novel is a crime comedy set in 1997.
 I go where the next story grabs and drags me.

 What is an “indie author”?

 An indie author is a writer who is 100% self-published.
 I write, produce and market all of my books, aided by awesome collaborators, who design my book covers and edit/proofread my work.
 Anybody who wants to become an indie author should always seek out a professional editor.
 Without them, you’re doing the bookworld a disservice by putting out substandard work.
 You don’t have to be traditionally published to be “legit”, but you need to treat readers, and the book market, with the respect it deserves.